nathanielbauerprofessional/nathanielbauerprofessional/README.md

 Nathaniel Bauer

 Welcome to my GitHub!
-I'm Nathan, a Computer Science student at the University of Maryland, passionate about the world of AI and Machine Learning with a special interest in their applications in finance.
+I'm Nathan, a Computer Science student at the University of Maryland, passionate about the world of AI and Machine Learning with a special interest in their applications in finance and robotics.

 About Me
 🎓 Studying Computer Science at UMD.
-📈 Exploring innovative ways to apply AI in finance to predict market trends and enhance trading strategies.
+📈 Exploring innovative ways to apply AI.
 🛠️ Building projects that range from simple scripts to complex, scalable applications.

 Languages: Python, JavaScript, Java, HTML/CSS